 Below are some symptoms you might have an infestation of live termites:

 - There will be mud tubes around the foundation in areas spanning over support beams and floor joists of your house.

 - Noticeable amounts of rotting wood, as well as live bugs within the soil around your house.

-- Wings of termite swarmers being abandoned indoors and outside of your home.
+- Termite swarmers abandon their wings indoors and outside of your home.